Tom Holland (author): Other writing

 Holland's translation of the Histories by Herodotus, the ancient Greek historiographer, was published in 2013.
 Although Holland had studied Latin at school, his Greek is largely self-taught, and he set himself the task of translating one paragraph of the over-800-page Histories every day until he finished.
 Kirkus Reviews called his translation "a feast for students of ancient history and budding historians of any period."
 The classics scholar Edith Hall reviewed it for The Times Literary Supplement and said it was "unquestionably the best English translation of Herodotus to have appeared in the past half-century, and there have been quite a few ...
 I am in awe of Tom Holland's achievement."

 Upon hearing that his 2025 translation of The Lives of the Caesars was the first hardback Penguin classics edition to enter the Sunday Times nonfiction bestsellers list, Holland said that he was "delighted for Suetonius, to see the lad is capable of getting on the bestseller list after two millennia".

 Holland has written dozens of articles for newspapers, journals and websites on varied topics including wildlife conservation, sport, politics and history.
 He also writes occasional book reviews for The Guardian.

 Holland has also written for the stage.
 His first play, The Importance of Being Frank, told the story of Oscar Wilde's imprisonment and trial.
 His second was Death of a Maid, which focused on the life of Joan of Arc.
 In March 2019, he announced on Twitter that he had written an opera about Cleopatra and it was in the showcase stage of development.

 Holland was one of the inaugural contributors to the popular Classics website Antigone.

 Radio

 Holland adapted the writings of classical Greek and Roman authors Herodotus, Homer, Thucydides and Virgil for a series of broadcasts on BBC Radio 4.
 In 2001 Radio Four also broadcast a dramatic play he wrote based on Thucydides' History of the Peloponnesian War, titled Our Man in Athens.
 It presented the narrative as that of a veteran war reporter under siege in the studios of Radio Free Athens.

 From 2011 he was one of the presenters of Radio 4's popular history series Making History.

-Television documentaries
+Television

 Dinosaurs, Myths and Monsters

 In February 2011 Holland wrote and presented Dinosaurs, Myths and Monsters, a BBC Four television programme.
 It explored the influence of fossils on the mythology of various cultures throughout history, including the ancient Greeks and Native Americans.